nvu01/Waggle-Dashboard/README.md

 Following the success of the Lapdog fitness collar for dogs, Waggle launched a field test of its feline counterpart, the Lapcat.
 This dashboard helps stakeholders understand how the new device is performing and whether it justifies further development.

+## Datasets Overview

+The data used in this project was provided by Udacity as part of their Data Analyst Nanodegree Program.
+The datasets were already cleaned and curated to simulate real-world business scenarios, allowing me to focus on analysis, visualization, and stakeholder communication.

 ## Business Requirements

-CEO's Key Questions:
+Waggle stakeholders are asking key questions to evaluate the impact and market potential of LapCat:

+**From the CEO:**
-- Did the average daily steps increase for cats wearing Lapcat, similar to dogs with Lapdog?
+- Did the average daily steps increase for cats wearing the device, as they did for dogs?
-- Were Lapcat owners as satisfied with the product as Lapdog owners?
+- Were owners of Lapcat devices as satisfied with the product as Lapdog owners?

-Product Team Expectations:
-The product team trusts the analyst to incorporate additional insights and visualizations as needed, but is especially interested in:
-- Demographic comparisons between dogs and cats using Waggle devices
-- Insights about the families who own the pets
+**From the Product Team:** They are especially interested in demographic insights related to pets and families.

 ## Report Structure

+***Key Features***

+- All visuals use the Waggle-approved color palette.
+- Buttons for navigation, dynamic visuals swapping and filter reset to enhance interaction.
+- Built-in slicers and filters for stakeholder exploration.
+- Drill-through capability for detailed investigation.

 ### Page 1: Lapdog vs Lapcat (Home)

-Directly addresses CEO’s questions
+This page directly addresses the CEO’s questions.

 Visual comparisons:

 - Average daily step count by device type
-- Average user satisfaction ratings
+- Average satisfaction ratings
-- Average daily step count over time
+- Step trends over time

 ### Page 2: Pets Summary

-- Pet demographics: species, breed, age, weight, activity levels
+- Demographics of Waggle pets: species, breed, age, weight.
-- Step count and activity minutes by age group
+- Activity breakdown: steps and active minutes by age group.

 ### Page 3: Family Summary

-- Owner demographics: location, household type
+- Owner location, household size, and income demographics.
-- Household characteristics and pet ownership patterns
+- Visuals show patterns in household types and pet ownership.

 #### Page 4: Family Details

-- Drill-through page for in-depth analysis of individual households.
-Accessed via right-click from Family Summary table visual
-- Displays detailed data on specific pets and their owners
+- This is a detailed view of individual households and their pets.
+This page is accessed by right-clicking entries from the table visual on Page 3.
+- Supports deeper insights into user-level data.

 ## Project Files

-- `Waggle Dashboard.pbix` — Main Power BI report
+- `Waggle Report.pbix` — Main Power BI report
 - `sample-datasets-for-pbi.xlsx` — Cleaned datasets used for visualizations
 - `marketing-collateral.zip` — Brand assets and presentation materials